IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 A Receiver is permitted to coerce resource values that violate IMR requirements.

-**TODO** Move up for the validation ordering

-The Receiver shall retrieve any Resources referenced by absolute URLs in the FHIR Bundle Resource.

 The Receiver may extract the embedded rendered report(s) in DiagnosticReport.presentedForm.data, store them and substitute the corresponding DiagnosticReport.presentedForm with a URL (i.e. DiagnosticReport.presentedForm.url) instead.
 The Receiver shall maintain the integrity of the report if the report is extracted.

 If the Receiver encounters any errors or if any validation fails, the Receiver shall return an appropriate error.

 #### 2:3.Y1.4.2 Store Multimedia Report Bundle Response Message

-**TODO** Rephrase

-This enables the Sender to know the outcome of processing the FHIR transaction, and the identities assigned to the resources by the Receiver,

-The Receiver returns a HTTP Status code appropriate to the processing outcome, conforming to the transaction specification requirements as specified in [http://hl7.org/fhir/http.html#transaction](http://hl7.org/fhir/http.html#transaction).
+The Receiver sends a response message describing the message outcome to the Sender.

 ##### 2:3.Y1.4.2.1 Trigger Events

-This message shall be sent when a success, warning or error condition needs to be communicated.
-The Receiver shall not send a success response until the multimedia report is completely processed and persisted as appropriate to the Receiver configuration.
+The Receiver receives a Store Multimedia Report Bundle message.

 ##### 2:3.Y1.4.2.2 Message Semantics

+This message is an HTTP POST response.
+The Sender is the User Agent.
+The Receiver is the Origin Server.

+The Receiver returns an HTTP Status code appropriate to the processing outcome, conforming to the transaction specification requirements as specified in [http://hl7.org/fhir/http.html#transaction](http://hl7.org/fhir/http.html#transaction) to the Sender.
+This enables the Sender to know the outcome of processing the FHIR transaction, and the identities assigned to the resources by the Receiver.

 The Receiver shall construct a Bundle, with `type` set to `transaction-response`, that contains one entry for each entry in the request, in the same order as received, with the `Bundle.entry.response.outcome` indicating the results of processing the entry warnings such as PartialFolderContentNotProcessed.
 The Receiver shall comply with FHIR [http://hl7.org/fhir/bundle.html#transaction-response](http://hl7.org/fhir/bundle.html#transaction-response) and [http://hl7.org/fhir/http.html#transaction-response](http://hl7.org/fhir/http.html#transaction-response).

-To indicate success the http `200` response is used.
-The `Bundle.entry.response.status` shall be `201` to indicate the Resource has been created, the `.location` element shall be populated, and the `.etag` element may be populated if the Receiver supports FHIR resource versioning.
+To indicate success, the Receiver shall return an HTTP status `200`.
+The Receiver shall include in the HTTP response header the `location` element, and the `etag` element if the Receiver supports FHIR resource versioning.

+The `Bundle.entry.response.status` shall be `201` to indicate the Resource has been created,

+The Receiver shall not send a success response until the multimedia report is completely processed and persisted as appropriate to the Receiver configuration.

 An informative StructureDefinition is outlined for [IMR Store Multimedia Report Bundle Message](StructureDefinition-imr-store-multimedia-report-bundle.html).

-The Receiver shall send the Bundle to the Sender.

 ##### 2:3.Y1.4.2.3 Expected Actions